know-cujojs/know/src/documents/tutorials/promises/higher-order-promises-with-when.html.md

 order: 3
 ---

-A great strength of JavaScript is the ability to fuse object-oriented and functional programming styles.Higher-order functions are a concept in functional programming whereby you apply a simple function to a larger collection of data to produce a new, transformed collection.
+A great strength of JavaScript is the ability to fuse object-oriented and functional programming styles.
+Higher-order functions are a concept in functional programming whereby you apply a simple function to a larger collection of data to produce a new, transformed collection.
 Put simply, higher-order functions are methods that accept functions as arguments.

 Previous tutorials demonstrated [how to consume promises](./consuming-promises.html.md) and [how to create promises](./creating-promises.html.md).
 This tutorial examines limitations of normal higher- order functions in a promise environment, and how [when.js](https://github.com/cujojs/when) resolves these issues.